There is now a total of 33 states and the District of Columbia that have passed laws that broadly legalize marijuana in some way, shape, or form.

 How Will I Know The Difference Between Medical & Recreational?

 Unlike other states that have separated their inventories when it comes to medical and recreational marijuana, Nevada has opted for a far more streamlined approach to the buying and growing process.

 When buying marijuana in Las Vegas, there is absolutely no difference between recreational and medical marijuana, except, of course, for when you reach the point of purchase.
 As we have previously mentioned, medical marijuana card holds can get up to 20% off the purchase.

 Unlike states like Colorado and Washington, recreational cannabis in Nevada will undergo the same rigorous testing standards as the State’s medical marijuana.
 This testing checks for heavy metals, pesticides, mycotoxins, THC, Strength, and molds.

-Does My Insurance cover medical Marijuana?
+Does My Insurance Cover It?

 If you are wondering if your insurance is going to cover the medical cannabis costs, the answer is, unfortunately, not.
 While you may have been recommended marijuana as a treatment by your doctor, the insurance company will not cover the costs of the medication.

 The truth is, insurance companies find themselves in a sticky situation when it comes to cannabis, and this is down to the law.
 Even if the insurance company officially recognized the effectiveness of cannabis and wanted to cover it, they still could not.

 The law states that private insurance companies can only cover FDA approved drugs.
 The FDA, of course, put drugs through a strict approval process before they can officially be classified as a medication.

 While these regulations are significant and can help protect the public from counterfeit medicines, it can have its downsides.
 The regulations can ultimately prevent people from accessing much-needed medication.